Phalanx bone: Etymology

-In animals
+Other animals

 Most land mammals including humans have a 2-3-3-3-3 formula in both the hands (or paws) and feet.
 Primitive reptiles usually had the formula 2-3-4-4-5, and this pattern, with some modification, remained in many later reptiles and in the mammal-like reptiles.
 The phalangeal formula in the flippers of cetaceans (marine mammals) varies widely due to hyperphalangy (the increase in number of phalanx bones in the digits).
 In humpback whales, for example, the phalangeal formula is 0/2/7/7/3; in pilot whales the formula is 1/10/7/2/1.

 In vertebrates, proximal phalanges have a similar placement in the corresponding limbs, be they paw, wing or fin.
 In many species, they are the longest and thickest phalanx ("finger" bone).
 The middle phalanx also has a corresponding place in their limbs, whether they be paw, wing, hoof or fin.

 The distal phalanges are cone-shaped in most mammals, including most primates, but relatively wide and flat in humans.

 Primates

 The morphology of the distal phalanges of human thumbs closely reflects an adaptation for a refined precision grip with pad-to-pad contact.
 This has traditionally been associated with the advent of stone tool-making.
 However, the intrinsic hand proportions of australopiths and the resemblance between human hands and the short hands of Miocene apes, suggest that human hand proportions are largely plesiomorphic (as found in ancestral species) — in contrast to the derived elongated hand pattern and poorly developed thumb musculature of other extant hominoids.

-In Neanderthals, the apical tufts were expanded and more robust than in modern and early upper Paleolithic humans.
+In Neanderthals, the apical tufts were expanded and more robust than in modern and early Upper Paleolithic humans.
 A proposal that Neanderthal distal phalanges was an adaptation to colder climate (than in Africa) is not supported by a recent comparison showing that in hominins, cold-adapted populations possessed smaller apical tufts than do warm-adapted populations.

 In non-human, living primates the apical tufts vary in size, but they are never larger than in humans.
 Enlarged apical tufts, to the extent they actually reflect expanded digital pulps, may have played a significant role in enhancing friction between the hand and held objects during Neolithic toolmaking.

 Among non-human primates phylogenesis and style of locomotion appear to play a role in apical tuft size.
 Suspensory primates and New World monkeys have the smallest apical tufts, while terrestrial quadrupeds and Strepsirrhines have the largest.

 A study of the fingertip morphology of four small-bodied New World monkey species, indicated a correlation between increasing small-branch foraging and reduced flexor and extensor tubercles in distal phalanges and broadened distal parts of distal phalanges, coupled with expanded apical pads and developed epidermal ridges.
 This suggests that widened distal phalanges were developed in arboreal primates, rather than in quadrupedal terrestrial primates.